8 years or 120,000 miles

 This is where Tesla gets serious (again).
 The Model Y is the brand's very first compact-to-mid-sized SUV.
 And the company predicts that it'll out-sell all its other three models combined.
 Tesla's Model 3 mid-sized saloon was the first car that brought the brand into more affordable market segments and if you're familiar with that car, you'll be familiar with a Model Y because 75% of components are shared between the two models.
 Model Ys for Europe are built at Tesla's new Berlin factory.
 The vehicle is also built in California and Shanghai and eventually, around half a million examples of it will be produced for worldwide sale each year.
 So, this car needs to be good, pivotal as it'll be for Tesla.
 Market demand for SUVs is, after all, far higher than it is for saloons - or cars in the Model S or Model X large luxury category.
 But that demand is already being satisfied by an army of compact-to-mid-sized SUVs with full-battery power from other brands.
 Cars like the Volkswagen ID.4, the Audi Q4 e-tron, the Skoda Enyaq iV, the CUPRA Born, the Volvo XC40 Pure Electric and the Ford Mustang Mach-E - to name just a few.
 Let battle commence.

-All the running gear is shared with Tesla's Model 3, but for the time being, Model Y customers get two variant choices, both with a Dual Motor All-Wheel Drive powertrain format.
+All the running gear is shared with Tesla's Model 3, but for the time being, Model Y customers get three variant choices, the two priciest ones with a Dual Motor All-Wheel Drive powertrain format.
 Most will opt for the 'Long Range' derivative, which offers 331 miles of range, a 4.8s 0-60mph time and a 135mph top speed.
 At the top of the line-up is the dynamic 'Performance' model, basically the fastest compact-to-mid-sized SUV there is, with around 450hp on tap and 640Nm of pulling power.
 This top derivative also has a range of 319 miles, but sprints to 60mph in just 3.5s.
 Standard on this top version is what Tesla calls a 'Performance Upgrade', which gives you lowered suspension, Performance Brakes and increases the top speed from 135 to 155mph.
+If ultimate range an All-Wheel Drive aren't particularly significant for you, then Tesla also offers an entry-level Rear-Wheel Drive version with a driving range of up to 283 miles.
 Whatever Model Y variant you choose, the car's low centre of gravity promises much in terms of handling.
 Tesla's Elon Musk says it 'has the functionality of an SUV but rides like a sports car'.
 A low centre of gravity and a drag coefficient of 0.23Cd will also help.
 Despite the inclusion of 4WD, there's no off piste capability of course - this car sits only 168mm from the deck (which is lower than some ordinary family hatches); so you sure aren't going off-roading in it.

 Though the Model Y shares a platform with its Model 3 showroom stablemate, it's around 10% longer - 4,750mm in length.
 And of course, being an SUV, it's a hatch, not a saloon.
 Getting in and out via the pillarless doors is easier because of the taller body.
 And Tesla has designed the car to be able to incorporate an optional 3rd seating row too, though the occupants had better not be above school age.
 The 3rd row option's currently not available in the UK.
 As usual with Teslas, you open the car with your smartphone - there's no physical key - but if it's run out of battery, you get a credit card-sized key as well, just in case.
 Inside, differences over the Model 3 saloon are few, the dash and interior of that car carried over almost completely.
 There's a bigger panoramic glass roof - that's the only real difference.
 So, as usual on a Tesla, the fascia is dominated by a huge central infotainment touchscreen of upright portrait format.
 Build quality and material richness might not be quite what you're looking for if you're seeking a premium branded model in this sector but it's quite comparable with a volume maker rival.
 As usual with a Tesla, there are almost no physical buttons in the cabin - almost everything's controlled via the touchscreen, which is sharp to look at and as easy to use as ever.
 The back seat is comfortable for a couple of adults.
 And there's a decently-sized boot, 854-litres in size if you load up to the roof; extendable to 2,158-litres in size if you fold the rear seats.
 You also get a bit of extra space under the bonnet.